Mathukumilli Bharat: Education

 Bharat holds an undergraduate degree in Industrial Engineering from Purdue University, West Lafayette, Class of 2010.
 He also obtained a joint MBA/MA Education degree from Stanford University, Palo Alto, CA, USA, Class of 2016.

 Family

-He is the grandson of M. V. V. S. Murthi who is the founder of GITAM.
+He is the grandson of M. V. V. S. Murthi, who is the founder of GITAM and former MP of Visakhapatnam, and of Kavuri Samba Siva Rao, another former MP of Machilipatnam and Eluru.
 He is married to Nandamuri Tejaswini, the younger daughter of Nandamuri Balakrishna.